wbstack/charts/README.md

 Versions are built and tagged and created as github releases.

-Github pages hosts the manifest file for all releases which is build on every release.
+Github pages hosts the manifest file for all releases which is built on every release.

 https://github.com/wbstack/charts/blob/gh-pages/index.yaml